 The El Paso house

-The existing house (on the city grid, with the staircase) was an unadorned bungalow style, as was the new carport addition.
+The existing house (on the city grid, with the staircase) is an unadorned bungalow style, as is the new carport addition.
 The house addition is a simple mission adobe style.
 Summer 1987

 Transformation: 3 bedroom 1 den high rise apartment to 2 bedroom with office

 Room on a condo cruise ship

 Mid-late 1960s.
 I don't remember what the inspiration was - maybe Frank Lloyd Wright's Fallingwater house.

 The urban country-style house

 Designed for a small urban lot, in a style reminiscent of a rural farmhouse, it is a zero-lot-line house to minimize the size of the city lot.
 The lack of a back yard and the large veranda and front lawn encourage socializing with neighbors and a more active street life.
 The challenge was to fit the large number of rooms into a plan that looked from the street like a classic farmhouse.